tlverse/causalglm/README.md

 Just like with the CATE, you can specify arbitrary parametric forms of the conditional odds ratio (at the log-scale).

-### Conditional relative risk/treatment-effect and partially-linear log-linear/link regression
+### Conditional relative risk/treatment-effect and partially-linear log-linear regression
 When Y is binary, a count, or more generally nonnegative, the relative risk of Y with respect to A can be estimated.
 Use the function `causalGLM` with `estimand = "RR"`.

 The model used is the so-called "partially-linear log-linear/poisson regression model" which *only* assumes